 Seven Regions Where Viticulture Reigns Supreme

-If you think of wine tasting as a rarefied activity that’s just for fancy people in France, then tu n’es pas correct.
+If you think of wine tasting as a rarefied activity that’s just for fancy people in France, or those who can visit Italian vineyards in person, then tu n’es pas correct.
 The wine industry is booming in America.
 Wine is produced in all 50 States, on more than 10,000 wineries covering 700,000 acres of land, accounting for a million American jobs and $219 billion in revenue.

 Tourism is the fastest growing sector of the wine industry, and each year nearly 50 million visitors make their way to vineyards around the country to taste the wines and see how the grapes are grown and processed.
 Napa and Sonoma Valley in California are the best known wine regions in America, producing millions of gallons of wine each year.
 But new vineyards are popping up all the time in every corner of the country, making it possible to have a wine tasting excursion within a few hours drive of your hometown.
 Here are seven of our favorite American Viticultural locations: